danielnuriyev/danielnuriyev.github.io/README.md

 This approach is opposite to the scientific approach that does not require you to change.
 Therefore scientifically it is impossible to prove that anything spiritual exists.

-This also matches the scientific approach because it requires direct experience instead of a belief.
+On the other hand this also is the scientific approach because it requires direct experience instead of a belief.

 ### Types of people by their approach to the spiritual

-- Scientific.
+- Scientist.
 Such a person uses observation and deduction to explain the reality.
 This is the best approach.
 It is applicable to the discovery of the spiritual.
 To explore the spiritual this approach requires all participants to change themselves to experience the same.
 Therefore practically this approach is not applied to the spiritual.
 Such people are often complete meterialists, atheists and skeptics of the spiritual.
 - Agnostic.
 Just like a scientist, an agnostic does not deny that the reality is far from being fully explored.
 But an agnostic extends this attitude towards the spiritual and teh devine.
 - Believer.
 Just like a scientist, a believer can be absolutely rational.
 Like an agnostic, a believer realizes that the reality is way beyond our current knowledge.
 In addition, a believer treats the spiritual as absolutely real.
 There may be no base for this belief, or maybe the believer accepts upon oneself a specific idea about the spiritual, either his/her own or an existing.
 A believer may even practice religious rituals such as speaking to his/her idea of the spiritual, like praying to the Creator of the world.
 But a believer does not attempt to change oneself in order to experience the spiritual.
 - Mystic.
 A mystic is a person who changes oneself to experience the spiritual.
 This text is for this person.